holidayextras/holidayextras.github.com/_posts/2015-11-06--isn-t-that-your-job.md

 For me, I see the PO/SM relationship as a partnership of equals.
 As a PO I should be empowered to motivate the team and flag up processes I think could be better, just as the SM should feel confident in challenging the priorities and suggesting ideas for the next iteration of a project!

-We're more than just our job titles, and we all have various skills and strengths we can (and should) bring to the table if it's of benefit to the wider business and the team.
+We're more than just our job titles, and we all have various skills and strengths we can, and should, bring to the table if it's of benefit to the wider business and the team.

 If a piece of work needed testing to get it over the line and complete the Sprint but it'd take too long for the tester to complete it on their own, both the SM and PO should be jumping in to assist!
 This is _'agile'_ behaviour and is actively encouraged in our business.